Featherston, New Zealand: History

-Wairarapa Moana (Lake Wairarapa) was among the first areas settled in New Zealand with sites dating back some 800 years.
+Wairarapa Moana (Lake Wairarapa) was among the first areas settled in New Zealand, with sites dating back some 800 years.
 Fish and waterfowl were plentiful, but the major draw card was tuna – the native freshwater eel.
 Tuna could be caught in vast quantities during their seasonal migration to the sea, and the catch could be dried for storage or trading.
-Seasonal eeling settlements dotted the edge of Wairarapa Moana with several permanent settlements on the surrounding higher ground.
+Seasonal eeling settlements dotted the edge of Wairarapa Moana, with several permanent settlements on the surrounding higher ground.

 The town of Featherston was first known as Burlings, after Henry Burling, who opened an accommodation house near the Māori settlement of Pae-O-Tu-Mokai in 1847.
-In 1856 the provincial government surveyed the spot for a town, naming it after its superintendent, Isaac Featherston.
+In 1856, the provincial government surveyed the spot for a town, naming it after its superintendent, Isaac Featherston.

 The Featherston Military Camp was a major training camp in World War I, established in 1916 and housing up to 8000 men.
-The camp was larger than the town and included 16 dining halls, six cookhouses, 17 shops, a picture theatre, hospital, and post office.
+The camp was larger than the town and included 16 dining halls, six cookhouses, 17 shops, a picture theatre, a hospital, and a post office.
 After training, infantrymen marched over the Remutaka Range for embarkation at Wellington.

 During World War II, in 1942 it became the Featherston prisoner of war camp, holding 800 Japanese POWs captured in the South Pacific.
-On 25 February 1943 an incident occurred where 122 Japanese Prisoners of War in the camp were shot (48 dead, 74 wounded).
+On 25 February 1943, an incident occurred where 122 Japanese Prisoners of War in the camp were shot (48 dead, 74 wounded).
 Tension had been building for weeks before a group of recently arrived prisoners staged a sit-down strike and refused to work.
 Guards fired a warning shot, wounding Lieutenant Adachi Toshio.
-The prisoners then rose and the guards opened fire.
+The prisoners then rose, and the guards opened fire.
 Wartime censors kept details of the incident quiet to prevent Japanese reprisals against Allied POWs.
 After the war, the first POW to return to Featherston burned incense at the site in 1974 and a joint New Zealand–Japanese project established a memorial ground, located 2 km north of the town on State Highway 2.

-Featherston houses the world's only surviving Fell locomotive engine in the Fell Engine Museum.
+Featherston houses the world's only surviving Fell locomotive engine in the Fell Locomotive Museum.
 The locomotive system operated successfully for 77 years from 1878 to 1955.
 Remnants of the trains and the once busy settlement are visible on the Remutaka Rail Trail Cycleway.

-Before 1989 Featherston was the namesake of Featherston County.
-It also had its own borough giving it a borough council and mayor.
+Before 1989, Featherston was the namesake of Featherston County.
+It also had its own borough, giving it a borough council and mayor.